Summer College Aspiration Programs

 AUGUST 2025

-CMCC Women’s Soccer Head Coach and YSCC Coach of the Year Rob Rodriguez hosts this three-day, two-night camp geared towards girls soccer players looking to play in college.
+CMCC Women’s Soccer coaches and athletes host this three-day, two-night camp geared towards girls soccer players looking to play in college.
 Camp runs from Friday night to Sunday at noon, and players will live and train like a college team for the weekend while working on elite level skills and tactics.
 Off-field sessions will include how to get recruited, what college coaches look for in players, and how to break down game video.
 Also features a Q&A with current college players.
-Players will need to be dropped off at 6pm on Friday, August 8 and picked up by 12pm on Sunday, August 10.
+Players will need to be dropped off at 6pm on Friday, August 14 and picked up by 12pm on Sunday, August 16.

-Each participant will receive a 2025 CMCC Summer Program t-shirt.
+Each participant will receive a 2026 CMCC Summer Program t-shirt.
+This program is limited to 40 participants.